developwithpassion/blog.developwithpassion.com/source/_posts/2016-04-14-best-job-posting-ever.markdown

 published: true
 categories: [career, humour]
 ---
-I'm not sure if the person who posted the job posting that follows was being completely serious when they created the job write up [here](http://www.seek.com.au/job/30771191).
+I'm not sure if the person who posted [this](http://www.seek.com.au/job/30771191) job posting was being completely serious when they created it.

 Serious or not, the individual definitely has an awesome sense of humour

 Develop With Passion®